jackbdu/blob-mirror/README.md

 # Blob Mirror

+Title: Blob Mirror

+Date: 2024

+Mediums: computer, camera, custom software (written in JavaScript and GLSL)

+Dimensions: variable

-Blob Mirror is an interactive audio-visual installation that transforms the presence of viewers into dynamically morphing blobs, while simultaneously synthesizing melodies that respond to their movements.
-This installation invites participants to engage actively and become part of the artwork, exploring the playful interplay between visual art and music.
-It offers an immersive experience where every interaction shapes the visual and auditory outcomes, making each encounter uniquely personal.
+Blob Mirror is an interactive audio-visual installation that transforms the presence of viewers into breathing, musical blobs.
+When left alone, the blobs float freely across the virtual space, creating soothing, otherworldly melodies.
+As soon as a viewer engages with the installation, the blobs gather and respond to their movements.
+Through active participation, viewers become part of the artwork, forming a poetic experience that is unique for each person.